j2solucoes/AliasUser/README.md

 The tool also provides the option to export the data after processing the heuristics to csv or xml and import a previously exported xml.

+The second screen of the tool is used for the validation from the alias pointed after the execution of the heuristics.

+The second screen is composed of two tabs where the first one is used to create the data for the oracle manually that will validate the aliases.
+In this screen you can export and import an xml of data.